bentljm/custom-topics-and-tags/README.md

-# TopicsApp
+# Custom Topics and Tags

-A Salesforce application for managing topics by Innovations Hub, LLC.
+A Salesforce application for managing topics by Salesforce Innovations Hub, LLC.

 ## Branches